hoheinzollern/interval/README.md

 `interval_intro` tactic uses a fresh name for the generated inequalities, unless one uses `as` followed by an intro pattern.

-The `integral` tactic is dedicated to verifying enclosures of integrals.
+The `integral` tactic is a specialized version of `interval` that can be used when the target enclosure involves an expression containing an integral.
 Such an integral should be expressed using `RInt`; its bounds should be constant; and its integrand should be an expression containing only constant leaves except for the integration variable.
 Improper integrals